How much daylight is there in Antarctica during summer and winter?

 - Astronomical twilight

 - This occurs when the sun is between 12° and 18° below the horizon.
-There is no colour in the sky during astronomical twilight.
+There is no colour in the sky during astronomical twilight, and it is not possible to make out the horizon.

 This animation shows the changing length of the days for places at different locations of latitude.
 At more southerly latitudes the change in length of day from summer to winter is more extreme.